Patron: His Royal Highness The Prince of Wales

 The BPA Competitions Committee looks after the needs of competitors and host Centres.
 It also co-ordinates the publication of rules and judging through the BPA Judges' Co-ordinator.

 There is a whole world of skydiving competitions to explore, from your local Drop Zone all the way to World Championships.
-There's great esprit de corps to enjoy!
+There's a great esprit de corps to enjoy!

 There is a fantastic world of competitive skydiving out there, with a tremendous camaraderie and esprit de corps.
 So what are you waiting for?
 Take part and enjoy!